 - Regional Integration in the Americas

-- “Belts that Fasten Roads to Prosperity and Development: Transparency and Governance of New Banks”, Chapter 3 in Ljiljana Biukovic and Sarah C. Biddulph, eds, Good Governance in Economic Development: International Norms and Chinese Perspectives (UBC Press, forthcoming in 2019)
+- “Belts that Fasten Roads to Prosperity and Development: Transparency and Governance of New Banks”, Chapter 3 in Ljiljana Biukovic and Sarah C. Biddulph, eds, Good Governance in Economic Development: International Norms and Chinese Perspectives (UBC Press, 2019) 47-91

 - “Grey Zones in the European Union: Between Flexibility and Uniformity of the State Aid Rules”, Chapter 6 in Daniel Drache and Les Jacobs, eds., Grey Zones in International Economic Law and Global Governance: Crises and Resilience (UBC Press, October 2018) 129-156.